githwxi/XATSHOME/contrib/githwxi/pground/proj002@250507/misc000/README.md

     DATS_hello$onclick((msg) => alert(msg))
 }
 ```
-And `CATS_hello$onclick` is the callback function attached to the
+The function `CATS_hello$onclick` is the callback attached to the
 button declared in `hello.html`.
+The function `DATS_hello$onclick`,
+which does the actual work, is implemented in `hello.dats`, which

-Inside `hello.dats`, we have the following lines:
+contains the following lines:

 ```
 #include